markets/awesome-ruby/README.md

 ## Performance Monitoring

 * [New Relic](https://github.com/newrelic/rpm) - Find and fix Ruby errors with New Relic application monitoring and troubleshooting.
-* [Skylight](https://github.com/skylightio/skylight-ruby) - A a smart profiler for your Rails apps that visualizes request performance.
+* [Skylight](https://github.com/skylightio/skylight-ruby) - A smart profiler for your Rails apps that visualizes request performance.
 * [TraceView](https://github.com/appneta/oboe-ruby) -  Full-stack application tracing and brilliant data visualization to build faster, more reliable web apps.

 ## Process Monitoring